tencent cloud

 props.put(SslConfigs.SSL_ENDPOINT_IDENTIFICATION_ALGORITHM_CONFIG,kafkaProperties.getProperty(SslConfigs.SSL_ENDPOINT_IDENTIFICATION_ALGORITHM_CONFIG));

-// Set the method for serializing Kafka messages.
+//Serialization method for Kafka messages.

 props.put(ProducerConfig.KEY_SERIALIZER_CLASS_CONFIG,